Coin-operated-locker babies

 Hydrostatic lung tests, stomach and bowel tests can be performed by medical examiners or forensic pathologists, but months after death it may be impossible to ascertain the cause of death because of decomposition.
 In Japan, if a baby is determined to have been born alive, the mother is investigated on charges of homicide and abandonment of a corpse.
 However, if the dead baby is proven to have been stillborn, the mother is investigated on a charge of abandonment.
 If the assailant is discovered, she is rarely sentenced because she is considered to have been in a mentally unusual situation during and after the pregnancy.
-The grounds for this judgment has a historical precedent.
+The grounds for this judgment have a historical precedent.

 Osaka's government organized a group specifically designed to deal with the detection and protection of abused and neglected children.
 In 1993, they published a manual on how to deal with child abuse, but the Japanese judicial administration still uses old laws for abuse cases.